waynodiablo/Oystercard/lab_week/lab_week.md

 - **Refresh**: pick a project of challenge from the first 5 weeks and reimagine it in a new context.
 For example, *Battleships Web* could become *TicTacToe* Web.
 The idea here it to cover similar concepts in a new domain.
 - **Greenfield Project**: Work on an entirely new concept.
 This will require you to go through a design process, think about what your MVP is, and so on.

 Coaches will prescribe groups of 4 based on the above, and attend student-led standups at 9:30 and 2:15.
-Otherwise, use alumni helpers and slack-overflow to get your issues resolved.
+The groups of 4 are composed of 2 pairs.
+Please swap pairs between Monday and Tuesday.

 #### Wednesday --> Thursday
 :construction: *Junior Makerthon* :construction: